slavaz/SmartFilamentSensor/doc/README.md

 Software
 ---

-If you only want to assebly the Smart Filament Sensor, then you don't need any additional software.
-Download only the [latest *.uf2](../releases/)  file and follow step-by-step instruction.
+If you only want to assembly the Smart Filament Sensor, then you don't need any additional software.
+Download only the [latest releases](../releases/)  files and follow step-by-step instruction.

 If you want to contribute the project (eg, if you want to improve existing source codes or to add support of STM32 or Arduino boards), please follow [Development](Development.md) instructions